CalSol/braintrain/lab1.md

 ledR = 0.25;
 ```

 will set the red LED pin to high 25% of the time and low for the remaining 75% of time.
-Because the polarity is inverted (LED emits light when the pin is low), this means the LED is actually on 75% of the time (you compensated for this effect above).
+Because the polarity is inverted (LED emits light when the pin is low), this means the LED is actually on 75% of the time.

 PwmOut's default period is 20ms, which is far too slow for our 1,200 Hz update rate.
 In your initialization code, set all the LED channels' period to 500 us: